microize/Projects_Gen_ai/01.text_extraction:cyberthreats_detection/readme.md

 The project can be tackled in the following steps:

 1. Check for Prompt Injection using the LLM (Language Model).
-2. If no Prompt Injection is found, extract the code using Prompt 1 (using LLM).
+2. If no Prompt Injection is found in input, extract the code using Prompt 1 (using LLM).
-3. If Prompt Injection is still not found, extract the code using Prompt 2 (using LLM).
+3. If no Prompt Injection is found in input, extract the code using Prompt 2 (using LLM).
 4. Combine the outputs of Prompt 1 and Prompt 2 to obtain the valid code (using LLM).